Thursday, November 29, 2007

 Jimi Hendrix, only 24 at the time, had been touring with The Monkees that summer, but his style somehow didn't mesh with the kids who came to see those goofy lads.
 Jimi's manager called our heroes at the Ambassador, and they booked this relatively unknown guitar player for five nights.
 John Entwistle and Pete Townsend came to the finale show when Hendrix set his guitar on fire.
 (I'm not making this stuff up- ask Nils Lofgren.)
 For reverse sticker shock- please note the ticket price on the poster below.

-The sad thing is it couldn't last.
-It was partly a matter of bad publicity and partly the atmosphere of the times.
-(Even I remember how threatened people were by the hippie thing.)
-At the reunion, stories were told about police who gave parking tickets to legally parked theater goers.
-They also waited outside to arrest kids who had violated the D.C. curfew and scared them back to the suburbs.
-Plus it was a huge project to take on.
-The experiment ended about six months later.
-Sadder still the theater was torn down not too long after, and a vapid non descript plaza took it's place.
-Just last month a Jimi Hendrix tribute show came through town and played at Constitution Hall.
-Perhaps a better place to have it would have been there on that soul less plaza.
-It needs some life again.
+Sadly this amazing effort only lasted about six months- partly due to bad publicity and partly just the atmosphere of those anti-long hair times when civil unrest was rumbling through the land.
+The neighborhood didn't want "commies" and hippies hanging around.
+At the reunion, stories were told about police who gave out tickets to legally parked theater goers.
+The cops also waited outside to arrest kids who had violated the D.C. curfew and scared others back to the suburbs.